DOWNTOWN DAYTON DORA

 DORA Cup Ordering for Participating Downtown Businesses

-Downtown businesses within the new DORA boundaries that sell alcohol may being ordering the new DORA cups now.
+Downtown businesses within the new DORA boundaries that sell alcohol may order the new DORA cups now.

-Cups may be ordered now and picked up from the Downtown Dayton Partnership offices beginning Wednesday, June 7.
+Cups orders may be picked up from the Downtown Dayton Partnership offices.